lwjohnst86/analyzing-cohorts-course/chapter4.md

 ```

 `@instructions`
-- Create a point and error bar plot of the estimates and confidence intervals, with the predictors on the y axis.
+- Create a point and error-bar plot of the estimates and confidence intervals, with the predictors on the y axis.

 `@hint`
 - Use the geom for points and for `errorbarh` (horizontal).